Terms and Conditions of Hire

 16.4 You will be liable for and will indemnify us against any Losses we incur as a result of your use of any intellectual property as Additional Equipment on the Vehicle (including any claims that the branding applied to a Vehicle infringes the intellectual property rights of a third party).

 17.1 In the event you wish to take any Vehicle outside the Republic of Ireland, you must agree this with us in writing in advance and comply with certain additional insurance requirements as notified by us.
-If we consent, we will charge the Administration Fee for completing the additional paperwork required by us to permit you to take the Vehicle outside the United Kingdom.
+If we consent, we will charge the Administration Fee for completing the additional paperwork required by us to permit you to take the Vehicle outside the Republic of Ireland.

 This Clause 18 shall only apply if we agree to provide you with Telematics Devices and Telematics Services (as set out on the Booking, or as otherwise agreed in writing).